maruina/argocd-progressive-rollout-controller/README.md

 This might not be a problem if you have only one production cluster, but organizations with tens or hundreds or production cluster need to avoid a global rollout and to release a new version in a safer way.

-The `argocd-progressive-rollout-operator` solves this problem by allowing operators to decide _how_ they want to update their Applications.
+The `argocd-progressive-rollout-operator` solves this problem by allowing operators to decide **how** they want to update their Applications.

 ## Concepts

 - Watch for Applications and Secrets events, using a source reference to track ownership.
 - Use label selectors to retrieve the cluster list.
+- Relies on properly labelling ArgoCD secrets.
 - A cluster can be requeued.
 This mean the operator will try to update it at the end of the stage.
 This is useful if you want to temporary bring a cluster offline for maintenance without having to freeze the deployments.
-- _(TODO)_ Topology key to allow grouping clusters.
+- Topology key to allow grouping clusters.
 For example, you might want to update few clusters, but only one per region.
 - _(TODO)_ Bake time to allow a deployment to soak for a certain amount of time before moving to the next stage.
 - _(TODO)_ Webhooks to call specific endpoints during the stage.
 This can be useful to trigger load or smoke tests.
 - _(TODO)_ Metric checks.

 ## Example Spec

-In the following example we are going to update all the clusters deployed in two regions, targeting 25% of the clusters at the time.
+In the following example we are going to update 2 clusters in EMEA, before updating one region at the time.

 If a cluster - the secret object - has the label `drained="true"`, it will be requeued.